• Skip to main content

 Ingredients

-Bison bone broth ingredients prepped on marble background.
+Bison bone broth ingredients prepped on grey-brown background.

-• bison bones – preferably a mixture of marrow, short rib and oxtail bones
+• bison bones - preferably a mixture of bison short ribs, marrow and oxtail bones

 • dried shiitake mushrooms - adds delicious meaty flavor or you can substitute with dried porcini mushrooms, which have a more earthy flavor